Diamond Barn Door Hardware

 Heavy Barn Doors

-Finally, a situation in which it is a no-brainer to install a header board is if your barn door of choice is particularly heavy.
+Finally, you should definitely install a header board if your barn door is very heavy.

 Even if your walls have adequate blocking, they may still struggle to bear the weight of a heavy barn door.

-As barn doors are often very large and made from solid pieces of wood and metal, they are a lot heavier than some people realize.
+Barn doors are usually very large and made of solid wood and metal.
+Because of this, they are much heavier than many people think.

-Your walls cannot cope with excessive weight no matter how sturdy they are, which is why you need to take steps to ensure the weight of your heavy barn door is properly distributed.
+Your walls cannot handle too much weight, no matter how strong they are.
+That’s why you need to make sure the weight of your heavy barn door is spread out properly.

 Scenarios When a Header Board Might Not Be Necessary

-While we may have provided you with a very broad list of scenarios in which a header board is necessary, there are some cases where it is not required.
+We have given you a broad list of situations where a header board is needed.
+However, there are some cases where it is not required.
 Here are some of the scenarios in which a header board might not be needed.

 Lightweight Barn Doors